 Following the review period on the January 2000 draft EIR/EIS, the final EIR/EIS was released in September 2000.
-At a public hearing on September 15, 2000, the JPA certified the EIR and SONGS Status Report October 29, 2001 Page 2 voted to support the EIR's designation of Mixed Habitat plan as the environmentally preferred alternative.
+At a public hearing on September 15, 2000, the JPA certified the EIR and voted to support the EIR's designation of Mixed Habitat plan as the environmentally preferred alternative.
 The Commission's contract scientists attended the meeting and concurred with this decision.
 As required by NEPA, the availability of the final EIR/EIS was published in the Federal Register in September 2000, and the USFWS will prepare and issue a final Record of Decision.

 Litigation on Final EIR.
 Lawsuits challenging the adequacy of the final EIR (FEIR) were filed by the Del Mar Sandy Lane Association and Citizens United to Save the Beach.
-In July 2001, Superior Court Judge Lisa Guy-Schall upheld the selection of the San Dieguito project site, as well as the EIR project alternatives and selection of the Mixed Habitat alternative.
-However, the Court determined that the FEIR is inadequate with regard to several issues, most significantly that there is insufficient evidence supporting the FEIR's conclusion that the project will not increase scour and loss of sand at the river mouth.
-Judge Guy-Schall set aside the certification of the FEIR and remanded the matter back to the JPA for further consideration.
+Although in a July 2001 decision the Court rejected certain of the plaintiff's claims, it determined that the FEIR is inadequate with regard to several issues, most significantly that there is insufficient evidence supporting the FEIR's conclusion that the project will not increase scour and loss of sand at the river mouth.
+The Court set aside the JPA's certification of the FEIR and remanded the matter back to the JPA.
 The parties have not reached agreement on the language of the final ruling and have submitted opposing proposals to the Court.
-The judge expects to rule on the proposed judgment in November 2001, at which time the JPA plans to file an appeal of the entire ruling.
+The judge expects to rule on the proposed judgment in November or December 2001, at which time the JPA plans to file an appeal.

 Outstanding Issues.
 The permit requires SCE to submit the final restoration plan to the Commission within 60 days following the final action on the EIR/EIS.
 SCE is proceeding diligently to complete the planning process and is in compliance with the Commission's permit conditions on the wetland restoration project.
-In January 2001, SCE submitted an administrative draft final restoration plan to the JPA for review of the plan's compliance with the Final EIR/EIS.

-Although the JPA will be filing an appeal on the Court's ruling on the FEIR, the JPA, SCE and USFWS have agreed to move forward during the appeals process to address the points other than the coastal process issue deemed inadequate by the Court in order to be ready to re-certify the FEIR if necessary.
+Although the JPA plans to appeal the Court's ruling on the FEIR, the JPA, SCE and USFWS have agreed to move forward during the appeals process to address the points other than the coastal process issue deemed inadequate by the Court in order to be ready to re-certify the FEIR if necessary.
 Regardless of the outcome of the appeals process, these additional analyses will be needed at the time of the Commission's review of the coastal development permit application for the restoration project.

-At the same time, SCE is continuing to work with the parties to resolve the remaining issues involving the least tern nesting sites.
+At the same time, the staff and SCE are continuing to work with the parties to resolve the remaining issues involving the least tern nesting sites.
 Although the least tern nesting sites are included in the overall plan, they are a previous requirement from a coastal development permit (CDP No. 6-84-525) granted to the 22nd Agricultural District (District), and not a requirement of SCE's SONGS permit.
 SCE has agreed to construct the nesting sites for the District in exchange for access to and use of District property near the rivermouth.
 At issue is who is to take on the financial responsibility for implementing the maintenance, monitoring, and mitigation requirements.